martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 2. Keeping the data outside of the repo has the advantage of keeping the memory size minimal, in line with best practices.
 3. By storing the data in Google Sheets, non-technical users would also be able to access the data too.

 Most of all, it was easy to access the Google Sheets data with the {googlesheets4} package!
-A key function is `googlesheets4::gs4_auth()`, which directs the developer to a web browser, asked to sign in to their Google account, and to grant googlesheets4 permission to operate on their behalf with Google Sheets.
+For editing the data for _pre-processing_, a key function is `googlesheets4::gs4_auth()`, which directs the developer to a web browser, asked to sign in to their Google account, and to grant googlesheets4 permission to operate on their behalf with Google Sheets.
+We then set up the main Google Sheet - the nicely formatted version intended for the app to ingest - to provide read-only access to anyone with the link, and used `googlesheets4::gs4_deauth()` to access the public Google Sheet in a _de-authorised_ state.
+The Shiny app itself does not have any particular Google credentials stored alongside it (which it shouldn't, for security reasons), and this workflow allows  (i) collaborators/developers to edit the data from R and (ii) for the app to access the Google Sheet data without any need for users to login.

 This Google Sheet is available [here](https://docs.google.com/spreadsheets/d/1007RLMHSukSJ5OfCcDJdnJW5QMZyS2P-81fe7utCZwk/).

 <img src="https://raw.githubusercontent.com/martinctc/blog/master/images/googlesheet-example.png" width=500>